 Although some software components already went through the EGI Software Provision workflow, the gLite middleware components still go through the old process, i.e. using the CERN Savannah patches (https://savannah.cern.ch/patch/?group=jra1mdw) to track the verification and staged rollout phases.

-Although gLite 3.1 and 3.2 components are now supported by EMI until their end of life, it is not foreseen to adopt the new procedure for those components.
-Only the components that are part of new EMI and IGE releases are foreseen to undergo the new workflow.
+Regarding gLite 3.1 and 3.2 components, it is not foreseen to adopt the new procedure.
+Only the EMI and IGE components are foreseen to undergo the new workflow.